unpoly/unpoly/README_RAILS.md

 - `up.layer.root?`: Returns whether the targeted layer is the root layer.
 - `up.layer.overlay?`: Returns whether the targeted layer is an overlay (not the root layer).
 - `up.layer.context`: Returns the [context](https://unpoly.com/up.layer.context) hash of the targeted layer.
 Keys can be accessed as either strings or symbols.
 Returns an empty hash if the targeted layer has no given context.
-- `up.layer.accept(value)`: [Accepts](https://unpoly.com/up.layer.accept) the current layer.
-Does nothing if the targeted layer is the root layer.
+- `up.layer.accept(value)`: [Accepts](https://unpoly.com/up.layer.accept) the current overlay.
+Does nothing if the root layer is targeted.
+Your action must still respond with `text/html` content.
-- `up.layer.dismiss(value)`: [Dismisses](https://unpoly.com/up.layer.dismisses) the current layer.
-Does nothing if the targeted layer is the root layer.
+- `up.layer.dismiss(value)`: [Dismisses](https://unpoly.com/up.layer.dismisses) the current overlay.
+Does nothing if the root layer is targeted.
+Your action must still respond with `text/html` content.
 - `up.layer.emit(type, options)`: [Emits an event](https://unpoly.com/up.layer.emit) on the targeted layer.

 Fragment updates may target different layers for successful (HTTP status `200 OK`) and failed (status `4xx` or `5xx`) responses.